ksb96/blog_api/README.md

 # Blog_App - REST API

-RESTApi's for 'Blog App' created.
+REST-based Apis for 'Blog App' created.
 Basic operations like CRUD(Create, Read, Update & Delete) can be performed.
-Also, 'custom exception' handling has been done.
+Also, 'custom exceptions' handling has been done.

 # API categories -
 1) Authentication API.